mjdominus/git-util/README.md

 remote` to fast-forward all refs that track branches on `remote`.
 The command will not modify any head except by fast-forwarding.

-`git-forcepush` is for pushing non-fastforward updates to branches in repositories that normally forbit that.
+`git-forcepush` is for pushing non-fast-forward updates to branches in repositories that normally forbid that.
 It does it by deleting the old branch first.

 `git-get` retrieves miscellaneous information about the repository.